lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 ```

 `@script`
-Ok, now, let's get to exploring the data!
+Now, let's get to exploring the data!